-28. How satisfied are students their preparation for employn (3.18) We currently do not survey students regarding preparation for employment.
-Based on informal student feedback, many in our Graphic Design program suggest they are satisfied with their preparation.
-Our Animation students typically transfer to a four-year school to gain more experience for employment.
-Working professionals attending our Animation program have suggested that they are satisfied with their skill enhancement with relation to their current job.
-This is similar with our Graphic Design and Web Certificate.
-29. How is student satisfaction information collected?
+28. How satisfied are students w their preparation for employme (3.18) typically transfer to a tour-year school to gain more 29.
+How is student satisfaction information collected?
 (3.19) WCC uses two institutional level surveys to measure student satisfaction indicators: The Student Satisfaction Inventory (SSI) and the Community College Survey of Student Engagement (CCSSE).
-30. How are employers engaged in this program? (e.g. curriculum design, review, placement, work- based learning opportunities) (3.20) At this time, employer engagement is limited to students completing internships, however, this review and best practices in program growth and development requires that a robust advisory group be a priority going forward.
-Additionally, faculty and staff will leverage the relationships built with non-profit organizations that participate in service learning opportunities.
+30. How are employers engaged this program? (e.g. curriculum design, review, placement, work based learning opportunities) (3 that a robust advisory group be a priority going forward.
 31. How often does the program advisory committee meet?
 (3.21) At Waubonsee Community College, Program Advisory Committees meet two times per year.
 The certificate programs are reviewed in the Graphic Design program advisory meeting.
-32. Do you have evidence or feedback regarding employer satisfaction with the preparation of the program's graduates?
+32. Do you have evidence or feedback regarding employer satisfaction with the preparation the program's graduates?
 Please describe.
-(3.22) WCC does not have a standard process of collecting employer information and is currently in the process of researching an employer survey.
-33. How is employer satisfaction information collected?
+(3.22) 33.
+How is employer satisfaction information collected?
 (3.23) Although a formal process of collecting employer information is currently being considered, Graphic Design programs benefit from the informal input of district employers, and information is collected through a variety of means including Advisory Committees and Internship placement.
 34. Did the review of program quality result in any actions or modifications?
-Please explain.
-(3.24) The review of quality indicates that we could do a better job of surveying our students and employers.
+Please explain. (a 8.24) The review of quality indicates that we could do a better job of surveying our students and employers.
 We will consider including student satisfaction with program preparation in our portfolio course beginning this year.
 We will also explore ways to survey our employers in addition to the survey the college is working on.
-DATA ANALYSIS FOR CTE PROGRAM REVIEW Please complete for each program reviewed.
-Colleges may report aggregated data from the parent program or report on enrollment and completion data individually for each certificate within the program.
-Provide the most recent 5 year longitudinal data available.
-CTE PROGRAM Craphic Decign
+Please complete for each program or report on enrollment and compl ANALYSIS FOR CTE PROGRAM REVIEW a reviewed.
+Colleges may report aggregated data from the parent program letion data individually for each certificate within the program.
+Provide the st recent 5 year longitudinal data available.
+CTE PROGRAM northin Design